What Is Card Testing?

 Generally speaking, the more information on the customer you have, the easier it is to figure out their intentions.
 Technologies and tools that enable organizations to prevent and mitigate card testing include:

-• data enrichment – which finds out extensive information starting from single data points, for instance, the buyer’s IP address or provided email address
+- Data enrichment: Finds out extensive information starting from single data points, for instance, the buyer’s IP address or provided email address.

-• device fingerprint analysis – where fraud fighting tools examine a consumer’s hardware and software to reach conclusions about their intentions
+- Device fingerprint analysis: Fraud detection tools examine a consumer’s hardware and software to reach conclusions about their intentions.

-• risk analysis – strategies and software that calculate the risk off card testing and implement strong protocols that scale
+- Risk analysis: Strategies and software that calculate the risk of card testing and implement strong protocols that scale.

-• velocity rules – these checks can identify patterns over time, flagging, for example, multiple attempts at payment with too many cards from the same device or location
+- Velocity rules: These checks identify patterns over time, flagging, for example, multiple attempts at payment with too many cards from the same device or location.

-• risk scoring – this fraud prevention staple factors in all gathered data to create a score that reflects the likelihood of a transaction being fraudulent
+- Risk scoring: Factors in all gathered data to create a score that reflects the likelihood of a transaction being fraudulent.

-• dynamic friction – this type of fraud fighting strategy will ask suspicious customers only for additional proof they own their payment cards, thus providing card testing fraud prevention without adding friction for legitimate customers.
+- Dynamic friction: Asks suspicious customers only for additional proof they own their payment cards, providing card testing fraud prevention without adding friction for legitimate customers.

 The general idea is to gather as much information about the customer attempting a payment as possible while keeping friction to a minimum, so as not to deter legitimate consumers.